FAQ ABOUT SPECIAL SERVICE AREA TAXES

 Aren't these Public Improvements included in the price of the home?

 In developments that have not financed the public improvements with special service area bonds, the cost of the public improvements would be factored into the cost of the home.
-In developments with special service area bond financed public improvements, the price of the home has been reduced to account for the Special Service Area Tax.
+In developments with public improvements financed by special service area bonds, the original price of the home was reduced to account for the Special Service Area Tax.

 Don't my regular real estate taxes pay for these Public Improvements?